Group Discussion Questions

 Discussion

-What challenged or encouraged you from this week’s sermon?
+What impacted you the most from this week’s sermon?

 Application